vlepeule/bmw-cardata-ha/README.md

 > **Note:** This entire plugin was generated with the assistance of AI to quickly solve issues with the legacy implementation.
 The code is intentionally open—to-modify, fork, or build a new integration from it.
 PRs are welcome unless otherwise noted in the future.

-> **Tested Environment:** The integration has only been verified on my own Home Assistant instance (2024.12.5).
+> **Tested Environment:** The integration has only been verified on my own outdated Home Assistant instance (2024.12.5).
 Newer releases might require adjustments.

-> **Heads-up:** The first authentication attempt occasionally stalls.
-If the integration immediately asks for re-auth, repeat the flow slowly—sign in on the BMW page, wait a moment after the portal confirms, then click Submit in Home Assistant.
-Once it completes, trigger an action in the MyBMW app (e.g., lock/unlock) to nudge the vehicle to send data and give it a couple of minutes to appear.
-So far the most reliant way to trigger the stream seems to be to change the charging speed remotely.

 > **Heads-up:** I've tested this on 2022 i4 and 2016 i3.
 Both show up entities, i4 sends them instantly after locking/closing the car remotely using MyBMW app. i3 seems to send the data when it wants to.
 So far after reinstalling the plugin, I haven't seen anything for an hour, but received data multiple times earlier.
 So be patient, maybe go and drive around or something to trigger the data transfer :)

-## Features

-- Device Code / PKCE auth flow
-- Automatic token refreshing at 45-minute intervals.
-- Direct MQTT streaming (`GCID/+/#`) with auto-reconnect and re-auth if credentials go stale.
-- Sensors & binary sensors appear dynamically when descriptors send data (door states, charging info, HVAC settings, etc.).
-- Device metadata (BMW VIN + model name) populated from `vehicle.vehicleIdentification.basicVehicleData`.

 ## BMW Portal Setup (DON'T SKIP, DO THIS FIRST)